TheAnCored/TheAnCored/README.md

 🎓 Student at **Moscow State University (MSU)**, Faculty of Mechanics and Mathematics (specialization — *Fundamental Mechanics*).
 🚀 Passionate about **Machine Learning, Data Science, Product Management**.
-🎵 Exploring the world of **music production & DJing**.

 ---

 ## 🧠 About me
 - Goal-oriented and curious about both **applied mathematics** and **modern technologies**
-- Solid background in **probability theory, mathematical statistics, linear algebra, analysis**
+- Solid background in **probability theory, mathematical statistics, linear algebra, analysis** and mechanics
 - Love solving problems, building products and visualizing data
 - Combining science, coding, and creativity